 Disclosure and transfer of personal data

-We will only disclose your personal data to a third party when we are required to by law, where we have your specific consent, or to the following:
+We will only disclose your personal data to a third party when we are required to by law, where we have your specific consent, or in the following cases / to the following:

 - For compliance with legal obligations.
 As an academic institution, we are subject to various legal obligations